wrtirado/cursor-chiro-app/README.md

 # Tirado Chiro App

 This project is a FastAPI-based backend for the Tirado Chiropractic mobile and web applications.
-It uses Docker Compose for local development, libSQL (Turso) for the database, and MinIO for media storage.
+It uses Docker Compose for local development, libSQL (running in a local container) for the database, and MinIO for media storage.

 ## Prerequisites